Mate guarding in humans: Across the menstrual cycle

 Female resistance to mate guarding has also been researched in the context of the menstrual cycle.
 Pillsworth, Haselton and Buss (2004) found that women are more likely to want to mate with males they are not currently pair bonded with during the ovulation period of their menstrual cycle.
 They also show higher mate guarding resistance in general during oestrus.
 This is supported by the finding that during ovulation women who are both single or in a monogamous partnership with a man are more likely to desire to go to social gatherings where they may meet alternative mates.
 This is said to support the female dual mating strategy theory, as during oestrus women may be seeking out mates with strong genes.

 Partner qualities

 Different qualities of the male partner have also been found to affect the existence of resistance to mate guarding in females.
 Research has found women with partners who have a low genetic quality, as defined by low sexual attractiveness in comparison to available resources, are more likely to show mate guarding resistant behaviours.
 This is supported as recent research by Abell and Brewer (2016) suggests that women who believe alternative mates compared to her pair bonded male are of a higher quality are also more likely to resist mate guarding too.

 Women married to more possessive, controlling or jealous husbands are more likely to be unfaithful as well.
 Women who experience this type of behaviour from their partners are more likely to show mate guarding resistance particularly by using covert tactics.
-Females pair bonded with mates who have higher digit span ratios who have previously cheated are also more likely to resist mate guarding.
-Digit span ratio is a sexually dimorphic trait and male humans generally have lower ratios.
-This means their ring finger/fourth finger is usually longer than their index/second finger.
-It is suggested that this relates to the risks involved with mate guarding resistance and the aggression of the male.
-In those with higher digit span ratios their index finger is longer than their ring finger.
-Higher digit span ratios often mean the male has less testosterone and may act less aggressively because of this, meaning the risks of mate guarding resistance for females is lower.